core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 3. The client derives the deterministic Pairwise Sender Key K as defined in {{Section 2.5.1 of I-D.ietf-core-oscore-groupcomm}}, with the following differences:

-   * The Sender Key of the Deterministic Client is used as the first argument of the HKDF.
+   * The Sender Key of the Deterministic Client is used as the first argument of the HMAC-based Key Derivation Function (HKDF).

-   * The hash H from Step 2 is used as the second argument of the HKDF, i.e., as a pseudo IKM-Sender computable by all the group members.
+   * The hash H from Step 2 is used as the second argument IKM-Sender of the HKDF, i.e., as a pseudo Input Keying Material (IKM) computable by all the group members.

       Note that an actual IKM-Sender cannot be obtained, since there is no authentication credential (and public key included therein) associated with the Deterministic Client to be used as Sender Authentication Credential and for computing an actual Diffie-Hellman Shared Secret.